2025–26 FA Trophy

-The 2025–26 FA Trophy (known for sponsorship reasons as the 2024–25 Isuzu FA Trophy) is the 57th edition of the FA Trophy, an annual football competition for teams at levels 5–8 of the English football league system.
+The 2025–26 FA Trophy (known for sponsorship reasons as the 2025–26 Isuzu FA Trophy) is the 57th edition of the FA Trophy, an annual football competition for teams at levels 5–8 of the English football league system.

-Aldershot Town are the defending champions, having won the 2024–25 edition.
+Aldershot Town were the defending champions, having won the 2024–25 edition.

 Format and eligibility

 The calendar and entries were announced by The Football Association on 26 June 2025.

-Aldershot Town are the reigning champions for the 2024–25 season, having defeated Spennymoor Town 3-0 in the 2025 FA Trophy final at Wembley Stadium.
+Aldershot Town are the reigning champions for the 2024–25 season, having defeated Spennymoor Town 3–0 in the 2025 FA Trophy final at Wembley Stadium.